 In order to improve profitability and gain relevance in the mobile payment space, banks should invest more in market research and gather the requirements of the markets they operate in. this is easily achieved by setting up a dedicated R and D division and allocating an adequate budget for this cause.
 Basing on the closed nature of core banking systems, banks can separate a mobile money system from the core banking system to achieve the flexibility required from a mobile payment system.

 These policies from Ministries of Innovation MNOs are the best admirer and advantage takers.
-Sadly for majority of the banks this is still unknown path and some not a preferred route.
-The so-called “haircut” imposes comes along the way that helps in worsening the problem in negative smiley way.
-Solution that is hastily designed to fall with large sums in offshore accounts can be avoided very well with MFS.
+Sadly for a majority of the banks, this is still unknown path and some, not a preferred route.
+The so-called “haircut” imposes comes along the way that helps in worsening the problem in the negative smiley way.
+The solution that is hastily designed to fall with large sums in offshore accounts can be avoided very well with MFS.

 Mobile Payments Industry

-Mobile Payments expected to explode beyond 3 trillion euros by 2020 , Mobile Money save 2 billion USD for few African countries , Mobile Money is not just cash in , cash out via agents any more or P2P money transfer Africa have given new and very different dimension and speed of like blink of eyes , getting Money from UK, US or any where in the world within seconds around 24X7 directly to your wallets , all bill payments, merchant payments, loans, insurance …. and never stopping or ending story.
+Mobile Payments expected to explode beyond 3 trillion euros by 2020, Mobile Money save 2 billion USD for a few African countries, Mobile Money is not just cash in, cash out via agents any more or P2P money transfer Africa have given new and very different dimension and speed of like blink of eyes, getting Money from the UK, the US or anywhere in the world within seconds around 24X7 directly to your wallets, all bill payments, merchant payments, loans, insurance …. and never stopping or ending story.

 Their cash or savings were simply scalped and went to help fund the closure of one bank and the propping up of others.
 Opportunities are countless; one who seizes them first gets the upper hand.
 Thanks to regulation and central bank support through the Ministry of Innovation.
 Get up, spread your wings and grab as much sky (I guess there is no more land left) as you can.